strasse34/pp3/README.md

 During developing this app, I fount some bugs and fixed them.
 But the last one and the most important one was this bug: users could sign up to a new accout with just empty input for first name, last name, username and password.
 I just added an if-else using strip() method to mentioned inputs and fixed the bugs.<br>
 ### Remaining Bugs
 There are no remaining bugs.
+## Validator Testing
+### PEP8
+No error were returned from PEP8online.com
+## Deployment
+This project was deployed using Code Institute's mock terminal for Heroku.<br>
+steps for deployment:<br>
+- Fork or clone this repository
+- Create a new Heroku app
+- Set the buildbacks to Python and NodeJS in that order
+- Like the Heroku app to the repository
+- Click on Deploy